 - 30.1 Official instructions will be given to drivers by means of the signals laid out in the Code.
-Competitors must not use flags similar to these. - 30.2 Drivers are strictly forbidden to drive their car in the opposite direction to the race unless this is absolutely necessary in order to move the car from a dangerous position. - 30.3 Any driver intending to leave the track should signal his intention to do so in good time making sure that he can do this without danger. - 30.4 a) During practice and the race, drivers may use only the track and must at all times observe the provisions of the Code relating to driving behaviour on circuits. - b) Other than by driving on the track, Competitors are not permitted to attempt to alter the grip of any part of the track surface. - 30.5 A driver who abandons a car must leave it in neutral or with the clutch disengaged and with the steering wheel in place. - 30.6 The organiser must make at least two fire extinguishers of 5kg capacity available to each competitor and ensure that they work properly. - 30.7 Save as specifically authorised by the Code or these Sporting Regulations, no one except the driver may touch a stopped car unless it is in the paddock, the team's designated garage area, the pit lane or on the starting grid. - 30.8 At no time may a car be reversed in the pit lane under its own power. - 30.9 During the period commencing 15 minutes prior to and ending 5 minutes after every practice session and the period between the commencement of the formation lap which immediately precedes the race and the time when the last car enters the parc fermé, no one is allowed on the track, the pit entry or the pit exit with the exception of: - a) marshals or other authorised personnel in the execution of their duty; - b) drivers when driving or on foot, having first received permission to do so from a marshal; - team personnel when either pushing a car or clearing equipment from the grid after all cars able to do so have left the grid on the formation lap; - d) team personnel when assisting marshals to remove a car from the grid after the start of the race.
+Competitors must not use flags similar to these. - 30.2 Drivers are strictly forbidden to drive their car in the opposite direction to the race unless this is absolutely necessary in order to move the car from a dangerous position. - 30.3 a) During practice and the race, drivers may use only the track and must at all times observe the provisions of the Code relating to driving behaviour on circuits. - b) Other than by driving on the track, Competitors are not permitted to attempt to alter the grip of any part of the track surface. - 30.4 If a car stops on the track it shall be the duty of the marshals to remove it as quickly as possible so that its presence does not constitute a danger or hinder other competitors.
+If any mechanical assistance received during the race results in the car rejoining the stewards may exclude him from the race (other than under Articles 30.9(d) or 41.3. - 30.5 A driver who abandons a car must leave it in neutral or with the clutch disengaged, with the KERS shut down and with the steering wheel in place. - 30.6 The organiser must make at least two fire extinguishers of 5kg capacity available to each competitor and ensure that they work properly. - 30.7 Save as specifically authorised by the Code or these Sporting Regulations, no one except the driver may touch a stopped car unless it is in the paddock, the team's designated garage area, the pit lane or on the starting grid. - 30.8 At no time may a car be reversed in the pit lane under its own power. - 30.9 During the period commencing 15 minutes prior to and ending 5 minutes after every practice session and the period between the commencement of the formation lap which immediately precedes the race and the time when the last car enters the parc fermé, no one is allowed on the track, the pit entry or the pit exit with the exception of: - a) marshals or other authorised personnel in the execution of their duty; - b) drivers when driving or on foot, having first received permission to do so from a marshal; - c) team personnel when either pushing a car or clearing equipment from the grid after all cars able to do so have left the grid on the formation lap; - d) team personnel when assisting marshals to remove a car from the grid after the start of the race.